Cloudy Times

 Cloudy Times (El tiempo nublado) is a 2014 documentary film directed by Arami Ullon.
-The film illustrates Ullón's relationship with her ageing mother, who suffers from epilepsy and Parkinson's disease, and the conflicts she faces when she needs to take care of her while living away.
+The film illustrates Ullón's relationship with her ageing mother, who has epilepsy and Parkinson's disease, and the conflicts she faces when she needs to take care of her while living away.
 It was selected as the Paraguayan entry for the Best Foreign Language Film at the 88th Academy Awards and Goya Awards.
 The documentary is a co-production between Switzerland, where the director resides, and Paraguay.

 Synopsis

 For as long as Arami can remember, her mother has had epilepsy and Parkinson's.
 Her parents were separated, so Arami was left alone with a mother who had seizures that she remembers as terrifying.
 At a very young age, she was to care for herself and her mother.
 Now as an adult, Ullón has been living in Switzerland with her partner Patrick.
 Despite the distance, she maintained contact with her mother, and has been supervising her care.
 Arami's mother, Mirna, continues to live in Paraguay with Julia, a caregiver without adequate preparation for the task, who takes care of her throughout the day in exchange for a modest salary.
 The conflict begins with her mother's health deteriorating and Julia announcing she can no longer cope with the situation, wanting to quit her job.
 Since no one except Arami can take care of her mother, she must return to Paraguay.
 Arami starts a difficult journey trying to find adequate care for her mother, that develops in a series of practical and emotional challenges.